-After exchanging words about Eva’s wounds and care, Sola motioned his hand toward the barn.
+After exchanging words about Eva’s wounds and care, Sola motioned toward the barn.
 “Everyone is waiting for you.”

-After swooping up his cape, Sola led him to the barn, with Ena trotting behind.
+After snatching his cape, Sola led him to the barn, with Ena trotting behind.
 To his surprise, everyone but Theotello and Leena was inside.
 Even a blacksmith in his leather apron and two women he never met before waited for Josah.

-“Let’s get started,” Sola said, waving his hand toward the Ruelanders.
+“Let’s get started,” Sola said, motioning the Ruelanders to start the conversation.

-Both men dressed the same, with a wide leather belt fastened around their midsection.
-The belt held gadgets attached with straps, dangling down.
+Both men dressed the same, with wide leather belts fastened around their midsection.
+Each belt held gadgets attached with straps.
 The older Ruelander wore a full beard and seemed to be in charge.

-“Sola tells us you need a way to keep Luka from coming into the city while keeping injuries to a minimum.
+“Sola tells us you need a way to keep Lord Luka from coming into the city while keeping injuries the Villagers safe.
 Is that correct?”